benc-uk/batcomputer/README.md

 ```

 ## Setup
-If you wish to setup this project in your own Azure subscription, a full guide is provided
-**⚡ Important!**
-It is strongly advised to fork this repo to your own GitHub account before proceeding, and then clone it.
-For the DevOps CI flows this is a requirement as webhooks and other git configuration is required
+This is a guide to setting this project up in your own Azure subscription and Azure DevOps account should you wish to learn from it or use it in demos.

 #### [📃 Setup Guide](/docs/setup)